lwmqn/shepherd/README.md

 <a name="EVT_error"></a>
 ### Event: 'error'
 `function (err) { }`
-Fired when there is an error occurred.
+Fired when there is an error occurs.

 *************************************************

 <a name="EVT_ind"></a>
 ### Event: 'ind'
 `function (type, msg) { }`
 Fired when there is an incoming indication message.
-There are 5 kinds of indication `type` including `'devIncoming'`, `'devLeaving'`, `'devUpdate'`, `'devNotify'` and `'devChange'`.
+There are 5 indication types including `'devIncoming'`, `'devLeaving'`, `'devUpdate'`, `'devNotify'` and `'devChange'`.

 * ##### devIncoming
     When there is a Client Device incoming to the network, qserver will fire an `'ind'` event along with this type of indication.
-The Client Device can be a new registered one or an old Device signing in.
+The Client Device can be either a new registered one or an old one that signs in again.

     * type: `'devIncoming'`
     * msg (_Object_): a qnode